 “We’re trying to re-monetize this so that we can make sure that as many of the other newspapers, and particularly the local newspapers, survive the COVID crisis,” Montgomery says.

 Last week, the Network Advertising Initiative sent a reply to Representative Adam Schiff, in answer to his "recent inquiry about digital advertising practices during the COVID-19 pandemic and the potential negative effects such practices are having on news publishers."
-NAI President and CEO, Leigh Freund, used the Whitelist as an example of the industry promoting solutions to the problem.
+NAI President and CEO, Leigh Freund, used the Inclusion List as an example of the industry promoting solutions to the problem.

 The industry is following our lead.
 John Montgomery again: